alexs2112/TerminalHero/README.md

 - Character screen to view self, [tab] to swap to next character in party
 - Lots of overlap between StoreScreen and InventoryScreen, should be condensed
 - Dialogue Screens have art, backgrounds with the characters speaking
+- Messages Screen: View past messages, we already store 100 of them
+  - To be used in combat, but also during dialogue and main screens

 **Creatures**:
 - Get secondary stats and resistances correctly to account for base (str,dex,int) stats